 Stuart Kirsch is an anthropologist who works in the Pacific and the Amazon on indigenous politics and environmental issues.
 He is professor of anthropology at the University of Michigan.
-He has carried out long-term ethnographic research with the Yonggom people who live on both sides of the border between Papua New Guinea and West Papua (Indonesia).
-He has also collaborated with the Yonggom and their neighbors in their long-running political campaign and legal efforts to limit the environmental impact of the Ok Tedi copper and gold mine.
-His research interests include corporations, indigenous movements, ‘lost tribes’, mining, political ecology, political violence, property, and ritual and myth.
+He has carried out long-term ethnographic research with the Yonggom people living on both sides of the border between Papua New Guinea and West Papua (Indonesia).
+He has also collaborated with the Yonggom and their neighbors in their protests and legal proceedings against the environmental impact of the Ok Tedi copper and gold mine.
+His research interests include the corporation, social movements, discourse about ‘lost tribes’, mining, political ecology, political violence, property, and ritual and myth.

-Kirsch is the author of Reverse Anthropology: Indigenous Analysis of Social and Environmental Relations in New Guinea (Stanford University Press 2006), which examines how the Yonggom draw on their own cultural resources to interpret and respond to environmental degradation caused by the mine, their incorporation into the state, and their participation in new forms of exchange, and the marginalization of West Papuan refugees living in Papua New Guinea.
+Kirsch is the author of Reverse Anthropology: Indigenous Analysis of Social and Environmental Relations in New Guinea (Stanford University Press 2006), which examines how the Yonggom draw on their cultural resources to interpret and respond to contemporary political challenges, including pollution from the mine, their participation in new forms of exchange, and the marginalization of West Papuan refugees living in Papua New Guinea.
 The book asks whether culture continues to matter in the face of such overwhelming power disparities.

-Professor Kirsch has consulted widely on indigenous rights and environmental issues, including compensation for damages caused by nuclear weapons testing in the Marshall Islands, conservation and development in the Lakekamu River Basin of Papua New Guinea, and mining and property rights in the Solomon Islands.
-He has also collaborated with Amerindian communities in Suriname on the impact of bauxite mining and as an expert witness for a case before the Inter-American Court of Human Rights.
-These projects are the subject of Kirsch’s next book, Engaged Anthropology Backstage: Politics and Reflexivity beyond the Text, which he will begin writing during his forthcoming sabbatical in Winter 2014.
+Professor Kirsch has consulted widely on indigenous rights and environmental issues, including compensation for damage caused by nuclear weapons testing in the Marshall Islands, conservation and development in the Lakekamu River Basin of Papua New Guinea, and mining and property rights in the Solomon Islands.
+He has also collaborated with Amerindian communities in Suriname on a project concerning the impacts of bauxite mining and as an expert witness in a case on indigenous land rights at the Inter-American Court of Human Rights.
+These projects are the subject of his next book, The Politics of Engagement: Anthropology beyond the Text, which he began writing during a sabbatical in Winter 2014.

-Professor Kirsch received his Ph.D. in anthropology from the University of Pennsylvania in 1991 and taught for four years at Mount Holyoke College before coming to the University of Michigan in 1995.
+Professor Kirsch earned his Ph.D. in anthropology from the University of Pennsylvania in 1991 and taught at Mount Holyoke College for four years before coming to the University of Michigan in 1995.
 He has held visiting research appointments at the University of Cambridge, Goldsmiths College in London, and Yale University.
 He has also participated in collaborative research projects on cultural property rights and on extractive conflicts in Latin America.
-Kirsch has received fellowships and grants from the program in Agrarian Studies at Yale University, the American Council of Learned Societies, the Economic and Social Research Council in the U.K., Fulbright-Hays, a Michigan Humanities Award, the National Endowment for the Humanities, the National Science Foundation, a Royal Anthropological Institute fellowship for “Urgent Anthropology,” the Social Science Research Council, and a Richard Carley Hunt fellowship from the Wenner-Gren Foundation for Anthropological Research.
+Kirsch has received fellowships and grants from the program in Agrarian Studies at Yale University, the American Council of Learned Societies, the Economic and Social Research Council in the United Kingdom, Fulbright-Hays, a Michigan Humanities Award, the National Endowment for the Humanities, the National Science Foundation, a Royal Anthropological Institute fellowship for “Urgent Anthropology,” the Social Science Research Council, and the Wenner-Gren Foundation for Anthropological Research.
 At the University of Michigan, he teaches undergraduate courses and graduate seminars on anthropology and history, engaged anthropology, environmental anthropology, the anthropology of property, indigenous political movements, and the Pacific.